thanhnguyen123-dev/Recycling-Android-App/items/report.md

 ### <u>Tokenizers and Parsers</u>

-*[Where do you use tokenizers and parsers?
-How are they built?
-What are the advantages of the designs?]*

 We used tokenizers and parser in a search bar that allows the user filter out and find the specific recycled item they need.